Introduction: Beyond the Chatbox

 What is Cursor AI?
+The Technical Foundation

-- Refactor and optimise code intelligently
+- Refactor and optimize logic intelligently across multiple files.

 Getting Started